DecisionsDev/odm-docker-kubernetes/eks/README.md

 Table 1.
 Status of pods

-### 6. Access the ODM service
+### 6. Access the ODM services

-This section explains how to implement an  Application Load Balancer (ALB) to expose the ODM service.
+This section explains how to implement an  Application Load Balancer (ALB) to expose the ODM services to Internet connectivity.

-The following steps expose the ODM service to Internet connectivity.
-Refer to the AWS documentation??.

 * Create an Application Load Balancer
 * Implement an ingress for ODM services